 Cowlitz County is home to approximately 108,950 residents, roughly 56 percent of whom live in the incorporated cities of Castle Rock, Kelso, Longview, Kalama, and Woodland.
 The remaining 44 percent live in rural, unincorporated communities such as Ryderwood, Toutle, Yale, Silver Lake, Lexington, Ariel and Cougar.
 These unincorporated areas of the County cover approximately 1,166 square miles, and are where the Cowlitz County Sheriff’s Office actively patrol and respond to calls for service.

 Cowlitz County Sheriff's Office is a general authority law enforcement agency.
-The Sheriff's Office is made up of five bureaus; Administration, Patrol, Detectives, Services, and Civil.
+The Sheriff's Office is made up of five bureaus; Administration, Patrol, Community Response Team, Detectives, and Administrative Services.
+The Sheriff's Office also oversees our regional drug task force.
 All commissioned personnel are assigned take home vehicles.
 Shifts start when you check on the radio.
 Commissioned personnel work four 10 ½ hour days and is rotational for days off.
 Patrol shifts routinely rotate from nights to days and days off, which allows for weekends off approximately every four weeks, for a period of approximately four weeks.
 This schedule averages approximately 2,050 hours worked per year, as opposed to the traditional 2,080 annual hours.

 # of Staff: 60